Best Hikes in Banff

 Time Required: 2-4hrs

-Johnston Canyon & The Inkpots – currently accessed by bike or hike
+Johnston Canyon & The Inkpots

 Another heavily-trafficked trail in Banff National Park, Johnston Canyon & The Inkpots, has it all.
 As you travel parallel to a fast-moving river, you are encompassed by forests, waterfalls, bridges and more!
 The trail showcases the lower and upper falls before hikers decide whether to turn back for the day or continue to the Inkpots.
-Either option allows travellers a relaxed pace and a chance to see nature at its finest.
+Either option allows travelers a relaxed pace and a chance to see nature at its finest.

 Distance: 12km roundtrip (to Inkpots)